Give your simulator superpowers

 }

-Using a Computed Property to disclose rich data
+Using a Swift Computed Property to disclose rich data

-Until now we’ve only covered read-only Computed Properties while it is possible to also add a setter.
-A setter can be useful when you want to prevent access to a more enriched object in your instance.
+Until now, we’ve only covered read-only Computed Properties, while it is also possible to add a setter.
+A setter can be helpful when you want to prevent access to a more enriched object in your instance.

 For example, we could keep our model object private inside a view model while we make a specific property accessible with both its getter and setter: